 Many times people send me photos of a boring all-green (e.g.: no flowers) garden area begging me for advice on how to make their garden look better.
 They know something is wrong with the garden, but aren’t sure what they’re doing wrong.
 They go on to explain that their perennial garden looks amazing for a few weeks every summer, but it’s dull and boring the rest of the year because nothing else ever flowers.

 Don’t worry, this is very common for newbie gardeners, and it’s caused by something called flower fixation.
 Ok, I just made up that term, but it’s a real problem!
 Let me explain…

 The Biggest Perennial Gardening Mistake

-When it comes to perennial gardening, people focus waaaay too much on flowers.
+When it comes to planting a perennial garden, people focus waaaay too much on flowers.
 Think about it.
-You walk into the garden center to buy some new perennials, and what’s the first thing that pops out at you …the flowers, right?
+You walk into the garden center to buy perennials, and what’s the first thing that pops out at you …the flowers, right?
 In fact, garden centers usually only sell plants that are in full bloom (they have chemicals to control the bloom times), and once the plants are done blooming, they quickly disappear from the store (or go on the clearance rack where I buy them, muahahaha!).

 So, for example, when I walk into a garden center during the summer, this is what I will see…

 And most people think, BAM, those flowers look amazing together so I’ll get them for my garden!
 I mean, how could you go wrong with this amazing color combo, right?!?

 But, since we love to buy perennial plants that are flowering, we tend to forget to think about how long those flowers will last, or what time of year they will bloom once they’re established in our garden.